ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

-Each code block has a [specific programming language assigned](#configuring-code-block-languages) (e.g. "Java" or "CSS"; this is configurable) and supports basic editing tools, for instance, [changing the line indentation](#changing-line-indentation) using the keyboard.
+Each code block has a [specific programming language assigned](#configuring-code-block-languages) (like "Java" or "CSS"; this is configurable) and supports basic editing tools, for instance, [changing the line indentation](#changing-line-indentation) using the keyboard.

 ## Configuring code block languages